npezza93/redi_search/README.md

   - Limit the results to the specified `num` at the `offset`.
 The default limit is set to `10`.
 - `count`
-  - Returns the number of documents found in the search query
+  - Returns the number of `Document`s found in the search query
 - `highlight(fields: [], opening_tag: "<b>", closing_tag: "</b>")`
   - Use this option to format occurrences of matched text. `fields` are an array of fields to be highlighted.